And more specifically: how to choose your espresso machine?

 Brands: Flair, Rok, La Pavoni, Elektra

-Where to buy them: Maxicoffee, at your roaster
+Where to buy them: Maxicoffee, at your local coffee roaster

 Average time for an espresso: 10 minutes

-Advantages: compact, potentially without electricity or water supply, design, real-time pressure control, great flexibility, portability and great taste potential
+Advantages: compact, potentially requiring no power supply or water, stylish design, real-time pressure control, high flexibility, portability, and great flavor potential.

-Disadvantages: time spent for each espresso, need for a kettle and preheating the machine, poor settings which are heavily penalized.
+Disadvantages: time spent for each espresso, need for a kettle and to preheat the machine, poor settings heavily penalized.

-Please note: for all methods involving a filter holder, the freshness of the beans is essential, otherwise your coffee will flow much too quickly regardless of your settings.
+Note Bene: for all methods involving a filter holder, the freshness of the bean is essential, otherwise your coffee will flow much too quickly regardless of your settings.

 The capsule or pod machine